Low Sodium Salmon Recipes: 5 Science-Backed Spice Hacks for Heart Health

 Spice Hacks to Enhance Salmon Without Overdoing Salt

 Ready to unlock some flavor magic?
-Here are our favorite spice hacks that keep your salmon exciting and your sodium count low:
+Here are our favorite spice hacks that keep your salmon exciting and your sodium count low, based on recommendations from the American Heart Association and culinary experts:

 1. Lemon Pepper – The Salt-Free Showstopper